 Over the last 20+ years, Lee and his family have lived in Missouri, Texas, Illinois, Iowa, and Virginia.
 He has held positions from a counselor at Youth-Reach Houston in Texas to a director at a strategic communications firm in Virginia.
 Currently, he is the owner and chief strategist of Lee Forrest Consulting, a brand marketing company, all the while, continuing to create artwork.

 Lee’s paintings can be seen hanging at the Vineyard Church of Davenport, a retired rear admiral’s office and several private collections.
-His art influences include Makoto Fujimura, Mark Rothko, Willem de Kooning, and Jackson Pollock.
+His art influences include Makoto Fujimura, Andrew Wyeth, Mark Rothko, Willem de Kooning, and Jackson Pollock.

 In September 2018, Lee’s wife became the tutoring coordinator for elementary-age children in the City of Manassas’ Georgetown South community.
 She saw this as an opportunity to mentor children, many of whom are immigrant children.
 Lee partners with his wife to tutor and mentor.

 In December 2018, Lee became an advisor to One Love Art and Music Festival in Historic Manassas, Virginia which focuses on celebrating life with the arts.
 During the festival on April 26-28, 2019, he was a speaker on the topic of Moving from Culture Wars to Culture Care.
 He continues to advise and help plan the One Love Art and Music Festival for 2020.